The EIB Group strategy

 The first EIB Group Strategy on Gender Equality and Women’s Economic Empowerment was approved in 2016, triggering a shift in our modus operandi Engagement with civil society groups and industry partners over the past years have provided us with valuable insights during the elaboration of the strategy and the action plan.
 We look forward to continuing to work together with our stakeholders.

-During the Finance in Common Summit, the EIB Group joined an alliance of 24 other public development banks to commit towards gender equality financing and accountability.
-Through this declaration, the participating banks recognise their substantive role in the achievement of gender equality inside SDGs, and make a concrete voluntary commitment in the following areas:
+During the Finance in Common Summit in 2020, the EIB Group joined an alliance of 24 other public development banks to commit towards gender equality financing and accountability.
+Through this declaration, the participating banks recognised their substantive role in the achievement of gender equality inside SDGs, and make a concrete voluntary commitment in the following areas: